Jun 05, 2018 By Team YoungWonks *

 The Conrad Spirit of Innovation Challenge

-Deadline: November first week; this year, registrations open on August 23, 2019 and the deadline is November 1, 2019.
+Deadline: Usually it's November first week and registrations open in August.
+For example, last year, registrations opened on August 23, 2019 and the deadline was November 1, 2019.
+This year, registrations will open in August 2020.

 Prize: Seed funding grants, patent support etc